 Trinity annually offers a 12-week confirmation class which is an opportunity for our young people to make a public and mature affirmation of their Christian faith.
 The class is a time to question and learn.

 It has been said, “you are not doing youth ministry until youth are doing ministry.”
 At Trinity, youth lead the rest of the congregation in significant outreach projects.
 Much of that work has been partnering with indigenous communities.

-Each month the senior high pull a full shift at First Nations’ Kitchen (FNK) in the Longfellow neighborhood of Minneapolis.
-FNK is a ministry of All Saints’ Episcopal Indian Mission and has been serving healthy, organic, traditional indigenous food in a welcoming, family environment.
-FNK models environmentally sustainable practices in all aspects of the program (composting, recycling) and serves fare based on an ancestral diet of First Nations people (buffalo, wild rice, elk, fish, venison, and turkey).
+Several times per year, the senior high youth pull a full shift at First Nations’ Kitchen (FNK) which is a ministry of All Saints’ Episcopal Indian Mission.
+FNK has been serving healthy, organic, traditional indigenous food in a welcoming, family environment since 2007.
+FNK models environmentally sustainable practices and serves fare based on an ancestral diet of First Nations people (buffalo, wild rice, elk, fish, venison, and turkey).
 Trinity senior high youth have been a full partner with All Saints’ since 2010 and raise money for needed supplies, equipment, and wild rice.

 For six consecutive summers, Trinity youth traveled north to spend a week serving members of the White Earth Nation – tribal members who do not live on the reservation and thus cannot be served by the tribe.
 Along with youth from neighboring Episcopal churches, Trinity youth are full partners in the White Earth Mission Project, hosted by the White Earth tribal government.
 In addition to working on housing projects and sponsoring a Vacation Bible School for indigenous children from Cass Lake in the summer, Trinity’s senior high youth engaged in fundraising all year long to provide the supplies and materials needed for the week up north.
 Additionally, the youth took their partnership seriously, engaging in anti-racism work throughout the year, and also broadening their knowledge of the history and culture of Ojibwe people.